Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: : Characterization

 \section{\name: Characterization}

-In this section, we describe the details of \name, thermally induced straggling coupling with C3, leading to performance variation and inefficiency in a single-node multi-GPU system.
-We first showcase the strong correlation between performance variation and C3.
-Then we walk through the dynamic process of how GPU straggling is accumulated as a result of thermal imbalance across GPUs, and how it couples with C3 to impact performance variation.
-At the end, we quantify the potential gains by modeling the performance and power, given \name is solved.
+In this section, we characterize \name by showing the strong correlation between performance variation and C3.
+Then, we describe the dynamic process of how straggling accumulates as a result of thermal imbalance across GPUs, and how it couples with C3 to impact performance variation.
+Finally, we quantify the potential gains of solving \name by modeling the performance and power.